diego-chacon16/dd-delivery-prediction/README.md

 ### Explain:

-model(s) used,
+Models(s) used,
-how you evaluated your model performance on the historical data, any data processing you performed on the data, feature engineering choices you made, other information you would like to share your modeling approach.
+How you evaluated your model performance on the historical data, Any data processing you performed on the data,
+Feature engineering choices you made,
+Other information you would like to share your modeling approach.